-Exhibit Spaces and Museum Store will be open Sundays from 1pm-5pm, November 26th through December 24th.
+Exhibit Spaces and the Museum Store will be open Sundays from 1pm-5pm, and Thursdays noon to 8pm, November 26th through December 24th.

 Board members of the History Center will be volunteering their time to make this happen, and they are hoping that people will stop in to get a taste of days gone by.
 The Museum Store has a variety of items for sale.
 “There is something for everyone,” said Ms. Green.
 “The nice thing is that our inventory reflects the spirit and history of our region.
 We are now featuring local artists like Sledding Hill Pottery, Renaissance Farms, Julie Elman, Sticky Pete’s Syrup, Athens Block, Sara Berens, and Ohio is HOME just to name a few.
 Coming November 25th will be our new publication, Growing Up in Athens, chronicling 100 years of memories and stories from Athens residents.
 We also carry the new book, 40 Years on the Bricks, a wonderful look back at the last 40 years as recorded by the Athens News.”